 Feminist Greetings: NYFLC comes after Valentine’s Day (February 14) and International Women’s Day (March 8), so have your group help folks celebrate!
 Add some feminist flair to the lives of your fellow students by designing and printing special cards that folks can buy and personalize for the holidays.

 Merchandise: Host a craft day every other weekend where group members gather and can make everything from buttons to scarves.
-Then, sell it all for cold, hard, cash!
+Then, sell it all!
 Make sure you price the items so that you’re making profit.